For Elasticsearch

 Please note that the tool assumes that you run it from the root of your ES installation directory or the default installation directory is /usr/share/elasticsearch

 .
-But if you want or need, you can instruct it where your Elasticsearch is installed by executing one of tool's command with --es-path
+But if you want or need, you can instruct it where your Elasticsearch is installed by executing one of the tool's command with the --es-path

 parameter: